Gaboon Viper: Profile and Information

 They are known to have enormous venom glands, and each bite produces the most quantity of venom of any venomous snake in the world.

-Even though bites from these snakes can be fatal, they have been found to be relatively rare, as a result of the snake’s docile nature and due to the fact that their range is mostly limited to rainforest areas.
+Even though bites from these snakes can be fatal, they are relatively rare due to the snake’s docile nature and because their range is mostly limited to rainforest areas.

 Ecology and Conservation

-Gaboon vipers also play a huge role in controlling the rodent population in their habitat, which is the rainforest.
-Since they are apex predators, they do not have any regular predators in the wild that raises concern.
+Gaboon vipers also play a huge role in controlling the rodent population in their rainforest habitat.
+Since they are apex predators, they do not have any regular predators in the wild, which raises concerns.

 Their only known predators are human hunters.
-Given the natural habitat condition of this snake and it’s diet habits, this viper species’ status is categorized as being of least concern from a conservation perspective.
+Given this snake’s natural habitat condition and diet habits, this viper species’ status is categorized as being of least concern from a conservation perspective.

 Leave a Reply